 The Shanghai composite index, which represents most of the Chinese actively traded companies has fallen by more than 14% leading to measures limiting trading and IPO in the market.
 In addition, the country has undergone a period of slowing exports and increasing (and expensive imports), reduced job creation rate, cheaper gas, and falling stock market.

 Many experts believe the devaluation was intended to salvage the falling economic data.
 Other analysts believe that the Chinese government intention is to make the currency influential in the financial market.
 In April, in a move to strengthen the yuan, the central bank bought yuan in the financial market and sold their US dollar holdings in a move that was aimed at stemming capital outflows from China.

 In fact, a number of experts believe that the devaluation’s intention was aimed at the imminent interest rate hike by the Federal Open Market Commission (FOMC).
 As the dollar rises against the other major global currencies, the yuan also rises against them.
 This shows the close relationship between the two currencies.

 How to trade the uncertain times

 In conclusion, day traders need to be very careful when allocating capital especially in a time when the Chinese economy is uncertain.
-No one knows what the Chinese government is planning.
 Therefore, you should allocate resources after doing due diligence and considering having a stop loss to prevent shock losses.